f-dx/Awesome-Remote-Neural-Monitoring/README.md

 DARPA-created technology (in collaboration with numerous partners and contractors) which is used for multiple purposes:

-1. Creation of brain network society (telepathic social network)
+1. Monitoring and remote reading of thoughts
-2. Control and monitoring of thoughts
+2. Control and filtering of thoughts
 3. Neuro-modulation
 4. Illegal data sets generation using neural data collection
 5. Mind control and Mind programming